guidovalla/Master_Thesis/README.md

-# Hints about the code of my thesis
+# Hints about the code

-The fine-tuning was based on **[MMAction2](https://github.com/open-mmlab/mmaction2) repository**, using [its documentation](https://mmaction2.readthedocs.io/en/latest/get_started/overview.html).
+For my master thesis I performed some fine-tunings based on **[MMAction2](https://github.com/open-mmlab/mmaction2) repository**, using [its documentation](https://mmaction2.readthedocs.io/en/latest/get_started/overview.html).
-After having created a proper environment following the installation procedure (and checking that everything was compatible with the CUDA version of the GPU in use), I launched the training with:
+After having created a proper environment following the installation procedure (and checking that everything was compatible with the CUDA version of the GPU in use), I launched the fine-tunings of the pretrained models with:
 ```console
 python tools/train.py ${CONFIG} > output_logs.txt
 ```